Local Travel Experts

 Casa Batlló is famous for its opulent interior decorations and exterior designs.
 It is a beautiful building that is located in the Gothic Quarter of Barcelona.
 Architect Antoni Gaudí designed the house, and it was completed in 1889.

 If you travel here on a budget, it’s also enjoyable to simply view the building from the outside.
-However, if you find Gaudi interesting, paying every penny to enter the house is totally worth it.
+However, if you find Gaudi interesting, paying every penny to enter the house is worth it.

 Hours: 9 AM – 8 PM Monday-Sunday